Can I inherit an Isa?

 To give people time to sort out the affairs of a deceased person, the increased Isa allowance can be claimed by filling out an application form and is available for three years after the date of death, or if longer, 180 days after the estate has been administered.

 These rules came into force on 6 April 2018, and mean that no money can be paid into the deceased's Isa during administration, but it will continue to benefit from its tax-free status, and any growth will remain tax-free, too.

 This status - known as a 'continuing Isa' - lasts until either the administration of the estate is complete, the Isa is closed, or three years pass since the person's death (whichever is soonest).

 - Find out more: How to make a will – read our step-by-step guide.

 Where can I invest the Isa savings I've inherited?

 The surviving partner can choose where to transfer the inherited savings.
 They can:

-- Open up a new cash Isa or a new stocks and shares Isa and place the additional subscription there.
+- open up a new cash Isas or a new stocks and shares Isa and place the additional subscription there.